mkessler21/NGram-Wordnet/README.md

 This project replicates Google's NGram Visualizer, where you can visualize the frequency over time of words in works of literature.
 The project uses an <b r> HTML <b r> frontend for the visualizer and a <b r> Java <b r> backend with BFS traversals to navigate and calculate the relevancy of the words.

+Unfortunately, the actual code used is not to be publicized and is protected by the school, but I have provided visualizations of what it looks like.
+A solution written by the people ran the course (CS61B - Data Structures) can be found [here](https://ngordnet.datastructur.es/) (I did not write the code for this solution) and mimics my own solution.

 <img width="1314" alt="Screenshot 2024-12-06 at 2 24 08 PM" src="https://github.com/user-attachments/assets/6e0606dc-732d-4f09-b435-7dd181af2333">